 Just these few questions or the answers to them alone provide a lot of information for discussion.
 Therefore in a nutshell: Let’s say you want to set up a blog because it’s an excellent way to share practical experiences and you can invest one day per week.

 If you would work at my speed, you could publish one such post per week.
-Even if you have written the article in perfection in 4 hours, laid out, structured and provided with graphics, enriched with meta information, paid attention to a recommended keyword density, and used synonymous terms, you have not promoted the article yet.³ Without promotion, a blog hardly works at all, especially at the beginning.
+Even if you have written the article in perfection in 4 hours, laid out, structured and provided with graphics, enriched with meta information, paid attention to a useful keyword density, and used synonymous terms, you have not promoted the article yet.³ Without promotion, a blog hardly works at all, especially at the beginning.

 Mathematically, a blog post per week results in 52 posts per year.
 Due to holidays and public holidays, there will hardly be more than 40 in reality.
 40 posts on your topics – that is a great achievement.
 Respect, if you succeed.
 But unfortunately it is only 40 posts.
 There are many good blogs of lone fighters with over 500 posts.
 There are blogs with daily new contributions.
 And despite your writing genius: why would Google be interested in your weekly contribution?
 With each of your posts, you’re competing with all the other posts on the same topic.
 With posts that are almost certainly published on sites that have a higher reputation by comparison.
 Oops.
 Who said content marketing was easy?!